-- (1) Discovery which is to be made in connection with a pre-trial hearing other than a bail or pre-trial detention hearing shall be made not later than forty-eight (48) hours prior to the hearing.
-Discovery which is to be made in connection with a bail or pre-trial detention hearing shall be made not later than the commencement of the hearing. - (2) Discovery which is to be made in connection with trial shall be made not later than fourteen (14) days after the arraignment, or such other time as ordered by the court. - (3) Discovery which is to be made in connection with post-trial hearings (including, by way of example only, sentencing hearings) shall be made not later than seven (7) days prior to the hearing.
-This discovery rule shall not affect the provisions of Local Rule 88.8 regarding pre- sentence investigation reports. - (4) It shall be the continuing duty of counsel for both sides to immediately reveal to opposing counsel all newly discovered information or other material within the scope of this Local Rule.
+- (4) Discovery which is to be made in connection with post-trial hearings (including, by way of example only, sentencing hearings) shall be made not later than seven (7) days prior to the hearing.
+This discovery rule shall not affect the provisions of Local Rule 88.8 regarding pre- sentence investigation reports. - (5) It shall be the continuing duty of counsel for both sides to immediately reveal to opposing counsel all newly discovered information or other material within the scope of this Local Rule.

-- (5) In accordance with Fed.
+- (6) In accordance with Fed.
 R. Crim.
 P. 16.1(a), no later than fourteen (14) days after a defendant's arraignment, the attorney for the government and the defendant's attorney must confer and try to agree on: - (A) any anticipated request for modification of the timetables and procedures for pretrial disclosure prescribed by this rule and Fed.
 R. Crim.
 P. 16; or - (B) a timetable and procedures for pretrial disclosure under Rule 16 if the Standing Discovery has not been requested and entered.